web2py/py4web/docs/chapter-16.rst

     Q.score_input(Q('input[type=password]')[0]);

-Will turn the password input into a widget that scores the password complexity.
+This will turn the password input into a widget that scores the password complexity.
 It is applied automatically to inputs with name "password" or "new_password".

 **Components**

 This is a poor man version of HTMX.
-It allows to insert in the page a ajax-component tags that are loaded via ajax and any form in those components will be trapped (i.e. the result of form submission will also be displayed inside the same component)
+It allows to insert in the page ajax-component tags that are loaded via ajax and any form in those components will be trapped (i.e. the result of form submission will also be displayed inside the same component)